 We'll have you back soon.

-This is Joe Concha in for Sean Hannity, the Sean Hannity show.
+This is Joe Concha in for Sean Hannity, the Sean Hannity Show.

-This is Joe Conscious.
+This is Joe Concha.

 Stick around.

-Uh some breaking news.
+Some breaking news.

 I just broke two ribs falling off my chair.

-I I just watched during the commercial break, Nancy Pelosi at a press conference talking about the Monday salon incident.
+I just watched during the commercial break, Nancy Pelosi at a press conference talking about the Monday salon incident.

 She demanded an indoor session, and then there's video obtained by Fox News showing that she wasn't even wearing a mask.

-Well, here's what she had to say, and we'll have the audio in a little bit.
+And we'll have the audio in a little bit.

 Quote, I take responsibility for trusting the word of the neighborhood salon that I've been to many times.

-It was a setup, and I take responsibility for falling for a setup.
+And I take responsibility for falling for a setup.

 She also adds, I think that this salon owes me an apology for setting me up.